mtgrunt/mtgrunt/README.md

 ### Here is what I'm learning:
 - 🔓 2022 Goals: Contribute further to Open Source projects.
-- 🚑 I'm coding various websites to scrap into a Python file for Covid-19.
+- 🚑 I'm coding various websites to scrap into a file for Covid-19.

 ### Points:
 - 🚀 I code HTML5, CSS3, Javascript and Python.